-Ulsan Oegosan Onggi Pottery Village
+Onggi Pottery Village In Ulsan, South Korea

 In the kimchi making experience we all received an Onggi pot, salted cabbage and a pot of different kind of vegetable.
-It only took us 20 minutes to make the kimchi as everything was prepared for us, but the experience was fun and we’re really happy with our two new Onggi’s!
+It only took us 20 minutes to make the kimchi as everything was prepared for us, but the experience was fun and we’re really happy with our two new onggi!

 Next we sampled some kiln baked potatoes with kiln dried salt.
 Absolutely delicious.
 We Belgians love potatoes!
 You can compare it to the way Koreans love their rice.
 So imagine how happy I was to finally try proper baked potatoes.

 As this is the place to be for finding Onggi, you will also find some great onggi masters.
 The master could make 4 different kind of cups in less than 5 minutes!
 After showing of his skills it was our turn to bring out the artist in us!
 Making our own cups and plates.

 Groups need to be minimum 30 people to join the activities and bookings need to be made in advance.
 Check more info here.